 - Data of standard types can be accessed and queried in a standardized way by applications and analytical tools.

 The following standard data types for production data are supported:

 - Time Series

 Time Series are data point values that change constantly over time, e.g. values from analog sensors like a temperature sensor.
 This also applies to any other measured values that have an associated timestamp.

 Events are based on machine events, e.g. emergency stops or machine failures.
 However, this mechanism can also be used to upload custom notifications, e.g. if you do on-site threshold monitoring and want to report a broken threshold.

 Files of up to 10 MB can be uploaded per exchange call.
 The files are attached to the corresponding (virtual) asset, e.g. device log files or complex sensor structures.
 Files that are uploaded can be referenced by the parent (virtual) asset.
-The content of these files is not parsed by MindSphere.
+The content of these files is not parsed.
 It requires custom applications or analytical tools to interpret and visualize the data.